fperazzi/proSR/README.md

 The available options are defined in `lib/prosr/config.py`.

 ### Training
 Not implemented yet.
-Send an email to [fperazzi@adobe.com](fpearzzi@adobe.com) if you want to be notified.
+Send an email to [fperazzi@adobe.com](fpearzzi@adobe.com) if you want to be notified when available.

 ### Testing
 The script `test.py` takes as input a list of images and the weights of the pretrained model and output their x8 upsampling.
 The command line is: